Abdal people (West Asia): History

-According to Orhan Köprülü, Abdals of Turkey might be descended from the Hepthalites.
+According to Orhan Köprülü, the Abdals of Turkey might be descended from the Hepthalites.
 Albert von Le Coq mentions the relation between Abdals of Adana and Äynus of East Turkestan, by them having some common words, and by both referring to themselves as Abdals and speaking an exclusive language among themselves.

-The three most remarkable characteristics of the group are its close relationship with the Alevi sect, its use of a secret language (Abdoltili/Teberce) or argot and its wide distribution.
+The three most notable characteristics of the group are its close relationship with the Alevi sect, its use of a secret language (Abdoltili/Teberce) or argot and its wide distribution.
 It seems that the name Abdal was associated with Alevi dervishes of Central Anatolia, whose existence is first recorded in the 16th century.
 These Abdalan-ı Rum were extreme Alevis practising celibacy and withdrawal from the world.
 Their unorthodox behavior led to their suppression by the Ottoman authorities.
-According to the Abdal themselves, their ancestors once came from North India and went to Afghanistan-Iran-Central Asia and then to Ottoman Anatolia and intermarried with tribes of Turkmen.
+According to the Abdal themselves, their ancestors once came from North India and went to Afghanistan, Iran and Central Asia and then to Ottoman Anatolia and intermarried with Turkmen tribes.
 They say they are not like the Romani people in Turkey and distance themselves from them.